Sousastep/SousaFX-docs/docs/content/metro.rst

 Continuous Accelerando
 ----------------------

-The continuous accelerando affects the Metronome, Modulation, Loopers, and Drum Clips.
+This is an experimental feature that affects the Metronome, Modulation, Loopers, and Drum Clips.

 "Bars Per Accel Loop" sets how long it takes for a continuous accelerando to reach its original tempo.